Sharmilapaluri/puzzlegame/README.md

   Additional Features:
-  It has a timer that calculate users score Leaderboard is also given to the user.
+  It has a timer that calculate users score and Leaderboard is also given to the user.